 We also had a lot of fun shooting some promotional materials for our trailer, including interior and exterior footage, drone shots, and an interview with myself and Matt Dunn from MRA.

 Wednesday, October 16th we attended the Global Automotive Advisory Group (GAAG) Dinner at Meadowbrook Hall with 65 attendees.
 The event took place at Meadowbrook Hall, a historic venue that houses model T’s that were on display in their on-premise garage.
 Considering these vehicles were ca. 100 years old, they were all in perfect condition!

-Executives from the top automotive OEMS around the world toured with us (Volvo, Nissan, Hyundai, Audi, etc.) and everyone was in awe from the moment they stepped onto the trailer.
+Executives from the top automotive OEMS around the world toured with us and everyone was in awe from the moment they stepped onto the trailer.
 The interior really creates a great impression.
 SimKraft continues to be a huge success.
 We put SimKraft on the registration iPads and this worked perfectly with the amount of traffic we had, and made for a greater starter point as people entered.
 Comments we heard were, “Yes, this is what my team works on!”

-Our colleague, Katha Sheth met the CTO of Tata Motors.
+Our colleague, Katha Sheth met the CTO of a successful automotive manufacture.
 He enjoyed the zSpace and thought the experience would be a great extension to their digital prototyping lab.
 For the RT Simulator, we saw that visitors were more interested in learning about the underlying technology vs. partaking in the “Fastest Lap” Challenge that has been so popular at colleges and universities.